 Flavors of LouisianaMultiple Locations

 The origin story here is just as interesting as the food.
-Established in 2008, Flavors of Louisiana combines both county and city Cajun flavors: New Orleans-style spicy-hot dishes with tomato-based red sauce, and Acadian flavors like rich, brown roux-base sauces.
+Established in 2008, Flavors of Louisiana combines both county and city Cajun flavors: New Orleans-style spicy-hot dishes with tomato-based red sauce, and Acadian flavors like rich, brown roux-based sauces.
 This is a nod to the parents of the Baton Rouge-born owner.
-Hank Williams fans may be drawn to the Cajun Trio — jambalaya, crawfish pie, and gumbo — and po’boy options range from shrimp, oyster, and crawfish to alligator, catfish, and muffaletta.
+Hank Williams fans may be drawn to the Cajun Trio — jambalaya, crawfish pie, and gumbo — and po’boy options range from shrimp, oyster, and crawfish to alligator, catfish, and muffuletta.

 Hot N Juicy CrawfishMultiple Locations

 Arizona has three locations of the crawfish-centric Cajun chain Hot N Juicy Crawfish.
 The well-rounded menu includes by-the-pound seafood, fried baskets, two-handed po’boys, and a “For Play” section offering fried catfish, Cajun calamari, Cajun fries, and etouffee.
-But if you’re stopping by for the first time, choose from one of two combos — or as they're called here, experiences.
+But if you’re stopping by for the first time, choose from one of two combos — or as they're called here experiences.
 The Get Your Feet Wet combo, for example, comes with one pound of crawfish, one pound of shrimp, a dozen andouille sausages, two corn cobs, and two potatoes.